96boards/documentation/ConsumerEdition/DragonBoard-410c/Guides/Testing.md

  * Writing test case: https://git.linaro.org/qa/test-definitions.git/tree/automated/linux
  * Test plan sample: https://git.linaro.org/landing-teams/working/qualcomm/lt-ci.git/tree/plans/smoke.yaml

-# Using LAVA test-runner to run tests locally
+# Using test-runner to run tests locally

 The tests can be run directly on the board, assuming you have installed basic tools such as git, gcc, ... `test-runner` is written in Python and requires `pexpect` and `yaml` modules to be installed as well.
 To run tests directly on the board, get a prompt and run: